As artisans and creators, we have tools and fabric. And every creator knows his tools are his bread and butter and takes care of them accordingly.

 And then, I can place these pages in a 3-ring binder right by my sewing machine.

-The only con: The brand business card pages in the image above are not as stiff as I would like.
+The only con: The brand of business card pages in the image above is not as stiff as I would like.
 (Although, I do believe there probably is a brand that is stiffer.)

-So when I have some downtime, I am going to either stuff each one with old business cards or business card templates cut from poster board.
+So when I have some downtime, I am going to either stuff each one with pre-made business card templates to add some stability.

 What do you think?!